intontis/intontis/README.md

 ---

-⚡ Each one tackles a real-world problem using physics-based thinking and Python
+⚡ Each one tackles a real-world problem using physics-based thinking and Python.

-💡 Every project starts with a physical question and ends with a computational answer
+💡 Every project starts with a physical question and ends with a computational answer.

-✅ All projects include detailed READMEs explaining the science behind the code
+✅ All projects include detailed READMEs explaining the science behind the code.

 ---